“Now, isn’t this wonderful?” Chaos asks with an old-fashioned pat on the lap.

 There’s confusion passed around the general minionry.

 Chaos chuckles.
 “You know, for the dinner show.
 That’s what this was, right?”

 It’s about half an hour later, and Order is walking down the street of Frau.
-In her hand rests a little drake-steak taco, layered on with pickled cabbage, salsa, and coarse mustard- an outstandingly unladylike treat, but she gave up on fretting over that impression the first time she slammed a dragon’s skull in and rolled in its cranial matter some thousands of years ago when she was but a few centuries old.
+In her hand rests a little drake-steak taco, layered on with pickled cabbage, salsa, and coarse mustard- an outstandingly unladylike treat, but she gave up on fretting over that impression the first time she slammed a dragon’s skull in and rolled in its cranial matter some thousands of years ago.

 She lifts the taco, takes a bite, and of course she has to pull up her free hand to rescue the ungraceful portion of salsa that clumps over.
 You can kill a person by brushing your finger across their brow, but you can’t keep a taco from spilling its bullshit all over the ground.